oracle-livelabs/oci/terraform-infrastructure/network/network.md

-## Task 3: Creating Route tables and Gateways in Terraform for Private and Public subnets.
+## Task 3: Defining Route tables and Gateways in Terraform for Private and Public Subnets.

 **1. Defining a Internet Gateway**